 This easy budget worksheet has many features to help you understand where your money’s going.
 On the Month Detail sheet, check out the savings and spending summaries at the top, and the spending by category section at the bottom.
 To the right-hand side, you’ll see two pie charts, one for budget spending by category and another for actual spending by category.
 Compare the two pie charts to see which areas you are overspending relative to your budgeted amounts.
 To check out other months, simply click on the month buttons at the top of the screen.

 To track your spending habits month by month, review the Annual Summary sheet.
 This sheet provides the same budget and actual amounts that you saw in the Month Detail, but for all 12 months of the year.
 It’s a really easy way to see how your spending fluctuates during the year.
 You’ll also see the total, year-to-date, and average calculations for each category.

 For detailed instructions on using the Super Basic Budget spreadsheet, check out How to Use the Super Basic Budget.

 - 12-Month Budget

 - One Regular Income Source

 - Up to 20 Expense Categories

 - Actual Spending Pie Chart

-The Super Basic Budget is a straightforward, easy budget worksheet for those that just want a simple budget template in Excel.
+The Super Basic Budget is a straightforward, easy budget spreadsheet for those that just want a simple budget template in Excel.
 If you’re someone who wants to drill down your budget into more detail, check out the Super Deluxe Budget.
 The Deluxe version lets you budget by subcategories, track irregular and regular income, and track irregular and regular spending, and even track spending by account.